My flight from Tongatapu to ‘Eua was the longest of my life.

 Spoiler: still can’t see it.

 I tiptoed backwards from the water with carefully placed feet, then shuddered once I felt safe enough to let it out.
-It’s not that I’m scared of heights, but more afraid of what my legs might do if I don’t put all of my energy into deliberately moving them through space and time.
+It’s not that I’m scared of heights, but more that I’m afraid of what my legs might do if I don’t put all of my energy into deliberately moving them through space and time.

 We left the crashing sounds of the ocean and ventured past more rocks embossed with the fossils of coral, the twittering of nearby birds providing us with a relaxing soundtrack as we walked in comfortable silence.